resource-disaggregation/jiffy/docs/src/install.md

 * `USE_SYSTEM_LIBCUCKOO`: Use system libcuckoo library (OFF by default)
 * `USE_SYSTEM_THRIFT`: Use system thrift library (OFF by default)

-Finally, you can configure the install location for Confluo by modifying the `CMAKE_INSTALL_PREFIX` variable (which is set to /usr/local by default):
+Finally, you can configure the install location for Jiffy by modifying the `CMAKE_INSTALL_PREFIX` variable (which is set to /usr/local by default):

 ```bash